 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's cash is exposed to interest rate risk.
+The Company's cash and cash equivalents are exposed to interest rate risk.